johnnyshankman/hihat/README.md

 [![hihat Screen Shot][product-screenshot]](https://whitelights.co)

-*hihat* is a simple a way to play your music library offline, similar to iTunes or Windows Media Player in the early 2000s.
+*hihat* is a simple a way to play your music library offline, similar to iTunes or Windows Media Player from the early 2000s.

-No links, no lag, no social feeds -- just music.
+No links, no notifications, no lag.

+Just music (files).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>